Who We Are

 John J. Miller

-Jennifer Kabbany is Editor of The College Fix – a publication of the Student Free Press Association.
+Jennifer Kabbany is editor of The College Fix – a publication of the Student Free Press Association.
 She was a visiting fellow with the Independent Women’s Forum in 2021.
-From 2002 to 2013, she worked in various capacities for the North County Times and San Diego Union-Tribune newspapers as a City Hall, education and features reporter, as well as a weekly education columnist.
+From 2002 to 2013, she worked in various capacities for the North County Times (now San Diego Union-Tribune) newspaper as a City Hall, education and features reporter, as well as a weekly education columnist.
 Previously, she served as Associate Editor of FrontPage Magazine, as well as held editorial positions at The Weekly Standard and The Washington Times.
 She is also a Robert Novak Journalism Fellowship recipient and has contributed to National Review.
 Jennifer graduated from San Diego State University, where she served as Editor in Chief of The Daily Aztec.

-Dave Huber is an Assistant Editor of The College Fix.
-He has written about education, politics and entertainment for over a decade, most of that time at The Colossus of Rhodey and the popular media bias site Newsbusters.
-He’s also served as a writer and editor-in-chief of Advanced Iron, an entertainment webzine.
-Involved in public education for 25 years, Dave holds a B.A. and M.Ed. from the University of Delaware.
-In association with the National Association of Scholars.
-In association with the NAS in 2000, Dave chaired the Delaware Textbook Assessment Committee, which examined American and world history texts in the state.
+Dave Huber is associate editor of The College Fix.
+He has written about education, politics and entertainment for almost 20 years, including a stint at the popular media bias site Newsbusters.
+Dave was involved in public education for over a quarter century, and holds degrees from the University of Delaware.
+In association with the National Association of Scholars in 2000, Dave chaired the Delaware Textbook Assessment Committee which examined American and world history texts in the state.
 He currently is a graduate student member of the NAS.